grey-chair-dev/spiral-groove/README.md

 - `createdAt` or `created_at` (timestamp)
 - `updatedAt` or `updated_at` (timestamp)

-The code automatically handles both camelCase (Prisma default) and snake_case naming conventions.
+The code automatically handles both camelCase and snake_case naming conventions.

+### Square Integration
+- Products are cached (1 hour) - no database needed
+- Inventory is cached (5 minutes)
+- Use Square IDs directly in URLs (clean, short)

 ## 🚦 Available Scripts